Tires are just like your cat’s feet.

 The only thing between the road and the car – Therefore it’s wise to invest in a good pair of tires for your own safety.

 That’s why it’s important no to get fooled by flashy tire deals and attractive prices.
 Invest in well-known manufacturers only.
 If you are still adamant on buying OEM tires, go through our list of tires you should avoid purchasing.

 Cheap Chinese Tires

-Take a look at them you won’t be able to differentiate them from more expensive branded tires made by Michelin or Dunlop.
+Take a look at them and you won’t be able to differentiate them from more expensive branded tires made by Michelin or Dunlop.
 But that’s the thing.
 These tires do look good to an untrained eye but are not good in terms of quality, safety, and durability.

-If you are investing in a set of Chinese tires you have to question your own safety before the price.
-Is it really worth saving 100$ instead of driving around in a safe car?
+If you are investing in a set of Chinese tires, you have to question your own safety before the price.
+Is it really worth saving $100 instead of driving around in a safe car?
 The brake distance and the grip between good and bad tires differ a lot, and this can be the difference between life and death.

 Another aspect to look for is quality when it comes to durability.
-Cheaper tires will most likely have a lot shorter life.
+Cheaper tires will most likely have a much shorter life.
 If you buy cheap tires, you will have to replace them more often and you may not save as much money as you think.

 A lot of Chinese manufacturers are developing a lot of different brand names for almost the same tires.
-One of these big manufacturers from china are Hangzhou Zhongce Rubber Company.
+One of these big manufacturers from China are Hangzhou Zhongce Rubber Company.
 They are selling a lot of cheaper tires without good safety-checks or tests before they leave the factory.